No. 3 Villanova beats No. 18 ASU 83-74 to win Empire Classic

 BIG PICTURE

-Villanova: The Wildcats controlled the pace.
-They consistently created easy shots in their half-court offense by backing ASU players into the lane.
+Villanova: The Wildcats consistently created easy shots in their half-court offense by backing ASU players into the lane.

 Arizona State: The Sun Devils got in the lane early, hitting their first five shots.
 But they had a hard time getting into their transition game and had just 11 fast-break points.
-Christopher, the program’s highest-rated recruit since James Harden, showed why by hitting 11 of his 17 shots.
+Christopher, the program’s highest-rated recruit since James Harden, made 11 of his 17 shots.

+“I think he showed you a glimpse of what he’s capable of,” ASU coach Bobby Hurley said.
+“It was just a heck of a performance by a freshman, playing against one of the best teams in the country.”

 UP NEXT